Sensex Takes Breather From Post-Budget Rally, Slips 36 Points

 Notable gainers were Cipla 3.78 per cent, Adani Ports 1.73 per cent, SBIN 1.27, SunPharma 1.03 per cent and ONGC 0.82 per cent.

-Meanwhile, foreign portfolio investors (FPIs) bought shares worth a net Rs 108.59 crore on Thursday, as per provisional data released by the stock exchanges.
+Meanwhile, foreign portfolio investors (FPIs) bought shares worth a net Rs 108.59 crore yesterday, as per provisional data released by the stock exchanges.

-Domestic institutional investors (DIIs) also bought shares worth a net Rs 1,133.74 crore on Thursday.
+Domestic institutional investors (DIIs) also bought shares worth a net Rs 1,133.74 crore yesterday.

 Recommended For You